darkreader/darkreader/CONTRIBUTING.md

 ### URL

 The fix starts with the domain name, like `example.com`.
-The `www` part should be ommited.
+The `www` part should be omitted.

 If the fix affects a particular subdomain, this exact subdomain should be specified like `sub.domain.com`.